-Many frogs look like a water balloon with legs, but don’t be fooled.
+Many frogs look like water balloons with legs, but don’t be fooled.
 Beneath slick skin, some species sport spines, spikes, and other skeletal secrets.

 “Superficially, frogs may look similar, but when you look at their skulls, you see drastic differences,” said Daniel Paluh, the study’s lead author and a University of Florida doctoral student.
 “Some of the weirdest skulls are found in frogs that eat birds and mammals, use their heads as a shield, or in a few rare cases, are venomous.
 Their skulls show how strange and diverse frogs can be.”

 The last comprehensive study of frog skulls was published in 1973.
 Since then, scientists have doubled the number of described frog species, updated our understanding of their evolutionary relationships, and developed new analytical techniques with the help of CT scanning.

 This enabled Paluh to use 36 landmarks on frog skulls, scanned and digitized as part of the National Science Foundation-funded oVert project, to analyze and compare shapes across the frog tree of life.

 “Before we had methods to digitize specimens, really the only way to quantify shape was to take linear measurements of each skull,” he said.

 Not only do hyperossification and bizarre skull shapes tend to appear together, Paluh found, but they are often associated with frogs that eat either very large prey or use their heads for defense.